 Short stories are difficult to write.
 I’ve heard that in a short story, the author has to write about THE most important ‘moment’ in the main character’s life.
 Which means not a lot of wandering around in side plots or flashbacks, and the back story must be succinct.

 I think the author could have expanded a bit on character description and personality.

 Some basic writing.
 No profanity.

 I was confused by the name changes in the first story.
-First it’s Michelle, then it’s Melissa.
+First it’s Michelle, then it’s another name.
 Maybe I missed something, but I couldn’t tell if two characters were being discussed.
 I didn’t understand this story because of the name change.
 (I later learned the error was caught and hopefully will have been changed by the time you read it.)
 As mentioned, there is a similar theme in a few stories, which for the first was okay.
 The second and the third instance (for a ten story anthology) was a bit much.